aquasecurity/starboard-lens-extension/README.md

    ```
 2. Open Lens application and select **Lens** menu, and then click **Extensions** item, or press
    <kbd>Shift</kbd> + <kbd>Command</kbd> + <kbd>E</kbd> to open the **Manage Lens Extensions** page.
-3. If everything is fine, you'll see the `@aquasecurity/starboard-lens-extension` extension listed under
+3. If everything goes fine, you'll see the `@aquasecurity/starboard-lens-extension` extension listed under
    **Installed Extensions**.
 Click **Enable** to enable it.
    ![](docs/images/extensions-ui-enable.png)